 Why use collagen in your skincare routine?

-Healing and repair: Collagen is essential for wound healing and the repair of damaged tissue, which can help improve the appearance of scars and skin imperfections.
+Healing and repair: collagen is essential for wound healing and repairing damaged tissue, meaning it can improve the appearance of scars and skin imperfections.

-Reinforcement of the skin barrier: Skin that is well nourished with collagen is better equipped to resist external aggressors such as pollution and UV rays, contributing to healthier, more resistant skin.
+Reinforcement of the skin barrier: skin that is well-nourished with collagen is better equipped to fight external aggressors, such as pollution and UV rays, resulting in healthier, more resilient skin.

 The different sources of collagen